Event model

 User attributes provide context to an event, such as its source and source type.
 User attributes can also come from information parsed from raw events or added by pipelines.
 You can view and search user attributes in Imply Lumi and other integrated systems.

-User attribute values can be defined at various stages:
+User attribute values can be defined at various stages in the event lifecycle:

 - On a raw event—for example, using HTTP POST requests as shown in Send events with HEC.